-If there are an equal number of wins at the end of the match, a draw is done from all categories regardless if the team has a player or not (if both teams don't have a player in the same category, this category will be not included in draw).
+If there are an equal number of wins at the end of the match see Section 2.7.1 for the necessary action. a draw is done from all categories regardless if the team has a player or not (if both teams don't have a player in the same category, this category will be not included in draw).
 The athletes in the drawn category will refight a golden score contest.
 The draw is done by computer and displayed on the athlete and public (big screen) scoreboards.